Reports under the Whistleblower Protection Act

 3. Purpose and Scope of Data Processing

-As part of the hotline, Orth Kluth processes data provided by whistleblowers solely for the purpose of receiving, legally assessing, documenting and transmitting the information to the unit of ]init[ AG responsible for processing the report (in the following: “designated unit”).
-The data processing by Orth Kluth is carried out in relation to the legal obligation and in order to protect the legitimate interest if ]init[ AG to provide the opportunity to report possible criminal offenses, administrative offenses and other compliance violations by means of the hotlines (Art.
+As part of the hotline, orka processes data provided by whistleblowers solely for the purpose of receiving, legally assessing, documenting and transmitting the information to the unit of ]init[ AG responsible for processing the report (in the following: “designated unit”).
+The data processing by orka is carried out in relation to the legal obligation and in order to protect the legitimate interest if ]init[ AG to provide the opportunity to report possible criminal offenses, administrative offenses and other compliance violations by means of the hotlines (Art.
 6 para.
 1 lit. f GDPR).
 Insofar as the data processing is performed on the basis of this legitimate interest, data subjects generally have the right to object to the processing of their personal data (Art.
 21 GDPR).

 The identity of whistleblowers is treated confidentially.
 The identity will only be disclosed if the whistleblowers consent thereto.
 This also applies to the telephone number or e-mail address, if these are provided to us.
 However, it cannot be excluded that the identity of the whistleblowers may be inferred from the information provided.
 Under certain circumstances, there may also exist legal obligations to pass on information about the identity of the whistleblower to other bodies (e.g. authorities/ courts).
+Beyond that, personal data is only disclosed to technical service providers as contract processors.

 4. Data Subject Rights